nazunalika/linux-guide-and-hints/source/fedora/bup.rst

 Now we need the Python dependencies. ``python3-fuse`` doesn't appear to exist, only ``python2-fuse``.
 Not only is the latter package very old, but since Fedora 31 there has been a mass migration from Python 2 to 3.
+Unfortunately, bup hasn't fully been ported to Python 3 yet and will not start if you invoke it with Python 3.

 For simplicity, we'll use a virtualenv:

 .. code-block:: shell

-    virtualenv -p python3 ~/.venv
+    virtualenv -p python2 ~/.venv
     source ~/.venv/bin/activate
-    pip install pyxattr pylibacl
+    pip2 install pyxattr pylibacl

 Then build it:

 .. code-block:: shell

+    ./configure
     make
     make long-check

+The ``configure`` script will automatically detect which Python binary is used to invoke bup.
+Remember to run it inside the virtualenv.